mikewill4/grouphouseproductions/README.md

 # Grouphouse Productions Website
 ## To do:
 * Update gear page with links
-* Add style to bios page
+* Right align images on bios page